acmerocket/rodeo/README.md

 To use an external template located on the filesystem (`path/to/template.md`)
 ```
-goat firehose --ops | post=path/to/template.md like=path/to/other.md
+goat firehose --ops | rodeo post=path/to/template.md like=path/to/other.md
 ```

 ## Development